Comparing 3 European Cannabis Conferences: Mary Jane Berlin, Integro’s Glasgow Conference, and Cannabis Europa

 3. Cannabis Europa- 25th and 26th June

 Lastly, I attended Cannabis Europa at the end of the month.
 It’s one of the largest formal events in European Cannabis, with mostly B2B discussions and panels on many cannabis-related topics.
 Myself and the GROW team ran our stall in the main hall, sponsored the event, and Grow Pharma’s CEO Pierre Van Weperen spoke on the panel “Cannabis in the UK: Sky’s the Limit.
 The growth of Europe’s Second Biggest Medical Market”.
-I also recorded many on-the-ground interviews with patient groups, companies, and charities.
+I also recorded some on-the-ground interviews with companies and charities.

 @growgroupplc